thecodepenguin/thecodepenguin.github.io/_posts/2017-09-29-social-networks.md

 for that 50-something year old woman living next to you to publish her thoughts without repercussion or shame.

-I'm not saying that anonimity is the be-all end-all tool for human freedom.
+I'm not saying that anonymity is the be-all end-all tool for human freedom.
 Acknowledgment is also important.
 But it's also important to know that we have this tool available to us.
 We should use it.